 Upon completing the electrophoretic transfer, proteins are now on the membrane, and two antibodies serve for probing and analysis.
 The primary antibody that binds a specific region on the target protein is used to detect its presence on the membrane.
 The secondary antibody conjugates with a component used for analysis.
 This antibody indirectly binds the target protein by binding to the constant regions of the primary antibody (Figure 1c).

 Since membranes have a high affinity for protein, before probing, membranes are incubated in a buffer to coat the remaining surface area.
 This ‘blocking’ buffer includes a protein with a minimal binding affinity to the target protein and, consequently, the antibody.
 Typically, blocking buffer proteins include either casein from powdered milk or bovine serum albumin (BSA).
-Although casein is cheaper and suitable for most proteins, BSA is considered a better choice when the target protein is phosphorylated.
-There is cross-reactivity from casein and phosphorylation-specific primary antibodies.
-After blocking, the membrane is washed with TBS-T, a mixture of Tris-buffered saline, and Tween 20.
+Although casein is cheaper and suitable for most proteins, BSA is a better choice when the target protein is phosphorylated; there is a cross-reactivity between casein and phosphorylation-specific primary antibodies.
+After blocking, the membrane is washed with TBS-T, a mixture of tris-buffered saline, and tween 20.
 Tween 20 is a nonionic detergent that helps remove peripherally bound proteins on the membrane.

-Probing both primary and secondary antibodies is done by incubating the membrane in a probing buffer of either the primary or secondary antibody in TBS-T. The membrane is first incubated in the primary probing buffer typically overnight in a cold room, and washed again with TBS-T. The membrane is then incubated with the secondary probing buffer for about an hour and then washed as well.
+Probing of primary and secondary antibodies is done by incubating the membrane in a probing buffer of either the primary or secondary antibody in TBS-T. The membrane is first incubated in the primary probing buffer, typically overnight in a cold room, and washed again with TBS-T. The membrane is then incubated with the secondary probing buffer for about an hour, then washed.
 These washing steps are crucial to reduce background noise in the analysis.
 After probing and washing, the membrane is ready to be read.

 As highlighted earlier, a western blot has a considerable amount of steps.
 This lengthy process drives up the time and cost needed for accurate results.
-However, unlike an ELISA, the western blot is less likely to give false-positive results, which is especially true in the diagnosis of HIV.
+However, unlike an ELISA, the western blot is less likely to give false-positive results, especially in diagnosing human immunodeficiency virus (HIV).

 Western blotting is used to detect anti-HIV antibodies in human serum and urine samples.
 The protein samples from a known HIV-infected individual get separated by electrophoresis and then blotted on the nitrocellulose membrane.
 Then a specific antibody is affixed to detect the protein.
 The western blot is usually performed after the ELISA test to confirm the diagnosis of HIV.
 It is far more sensitive than the ELISA test.
 More recently, in commercial HIV western blot kits, viral proteins come affixed to the membrane.
 Antibodies from human urine or serum samples bind to these proteins, and anti-HIV antibodies are used to detect bands alongside quality controls.